 If the answer is YES to this, then perhaps you are considering the installation of a roof window

 Whichever of these methods of construction is used the basic principles of making the new opening in the roof are the same.
-The Loft Shop recommends certainly with the larger sizes of roof window that you have assistance, at least as a safety precaution, to help with the installation.
+With larger sizes of window, it’s recommended that you have assistance with the installation as a safety precaution.

 You will require the following tools for the installation of your roof window: